cloudfoundry/summit-training-classes/cloud-native/site/content/labs/setup.md

 We will use anynines public PaaS for this class.

-* If you don't have an account, sign up now at: <a href="https://paas.anynines.com/" target="_blank">paas.anynines.com/</a>
+* Once you provide us with your e-mail address, we're going to invite you to <a href="https://paas.anynines.com/" target="_blank">paas.anynines.com/</a>
 * You will also need the Cloud Foundry command line interface: <a href="https://github.com/cloudfoundry/cli#downloads" target="_blank">github.com/cloudfoundry/cli#downloads</a>

-If you already have the CLI, be sure you have the most recent version.
+If you already have the CLI, be sure you have a recent version.

 ```sh
   cf --version